Pursuit-Core-6-2/react-routing-lab-solution/README.md

-## React Props Lab Solution
+## React Routing Lab Solution

-This is an MVP solution created in class to demonstrate and review passing props in React.
+This is an MVP solution created in class to demonstrate and review routing in React.

 Install dependencies and run.